Labor Secretary Acosta resigns amid Epstein deal scrutiny

 Trump announced the news with Acosta by his side at the White House as Trump left on a trip to the Midwest.

 Acosta says stepping aside was the right decision.
+Click here to read his resignation.

 He was the U.S. attorney in Miami when he oversaw a 2008 nonprosecution agreement with Epstein.
 Epstein avoided federal charges and served 13 months in jail.